qaisjp/comm2-report/chapters/30-impl/8050-typescript.md

 };
 ```

-We remembered that objects in JavaScript (and TypeScript) are pass-by-reference, so to prevent bugs we performed a shallow copy when using our `zeroUserProfileData` object:
+Note that objects in JavaScript (and TypeScript) are pass-by-reference, so to prevent bugs we performed a shallow copy when using our `zeroUserProfileData` object:

 ```ts
 form: FormGroup = this.formBuilder.group({...zeroUserProfileData});